Skip to main content

 Image of diverse group of people sitting in a meeting, looking engaged.
 One has a raised hand.

-Led by Boise State’s Energy Policy Institute,** Common Ground engages with communities and others in conversations to develop recommendations for consent-based siting processes that may be used with spent nuclear fuel and more broadly for critical infrastructure, including the electric grid and power plants, hydrogen, etc. We draw from historical and current lessons on siting and related policy.
+Led by Boise State’s Energy Policy Institute, Common Ground engages with communities and others in conversations to develop recommendations.
+We draw from historical and current lessons on siting and related policy.
 The consortium focuses on improving the processes of consent-based siting in discussion with communities, Tribes, industry, policymakers, and technical experts to co-produce input and guidance.

 Major participants

 We are one of twelve consortia, designated by the U.S. Department of Energy (see map).
+Each consortium focuses on its uniquely proposed area of inquiry.
 Common Ground is a collaboration of eight universities and the National Tribal Energy Association (NTEA), with additional cross-sectoral partners from government, industry and academia.
 This ‘networked learning’ hub includes Arizona State, Boise State, Colorado State, Idaho State, Montana State, University of Idaho, University of Wyoming, & University of Michigan plus NTEA.
 Additional partners include the National Association of State Energy Officials, Nuclear Energy Institute, Nuclear Waste Strategy Coalition, Western Interstate Energy Board, and Institute for Inclusive and Transformative Scholarship to ensure that State, industry, and key groups are factored.

 Map of locations for consent-based siting awardee, partners or activity.